 In Asia we run several projects with partners like Cargill, Nestle, Asian Agri, and Keresa.
 In West Africa, we have begun the Sustainable West Africa Palm oil Programme (SWAPP), which supports sustainability through creating networks for information exchange, best management practices, providing access to finance, RSPO certification, and looking after environmental and social practices.

 This is the type of change we support: Cooperation between palm oil supply chain members, governments, civil society organizations in combination with certification is on its way to changing sustainability.

 "RSPO has really brought our social performance to a higher level.
 Implementing RSPO inspired us to go out and talk to surrounding communities.
 We see this gives a very good result: Our relations improve a lot!
-This created better awareness of environmental aspects.
-It also improved our management: we reduced incident rates and yields went up."
+Implementing ISO 9000 and 14000 gave us a lot of improvements, but only when implementing RSPO we created better relations with the local communities."

 Ms. Suyapa Sustainability Honduras Agrotor, Honduras

 In Brazil, the fruits of oil palm cultivation help ensure safe practices

 Solidaridad and Archer Daniels Midland (ADM)—a company that turns crops into renewable products—have recently begun a project in the Brazilian state of Pará, which is situated in the Amazon biome.

 Hope for palm oil livelihood and yield improvements in West Africa

 Solidaridad's Sustainable West Africa Palm oil Programme (SWAPP) hosted a workshop last week to share its Best Management Practices on palm oil agronomy.

 Unilever and Solidaridad partner to improve the lives of 1 million people